5 Healthy Comfort Food Hacks if You Love Taste & Health

 Try these 5 Healthy Comfort Food Hacks

-Veggie Up!
-Yes, I say this same type of thing A Lot!
-I know.
-It’s because it’s such an important health habit.
-Some of the best healthy comfort foods are bulked up with nonstarchy vegetables, so you can have a larger portion for fewer calories, carbs, and unhealthy saturated fats – all while boosting nutrition and being extra kind to your gut.
+If you don’t have the veggie habit yet, this is a good place to start.
+Bulk up other favorite foods with nonstarchy vegetables, so you can have a larger portion for fewer calories, carbs, and unhealthy saturated fats – all while boosting nutrition and being extra kind to your gut.

 Load up pasta salad and every other kind of grain or legume-based salad with cherry tomatoes, sliced carrots, sugar snap peas and more.
 Add flavor, color and texture when you slip slices of bell pepper, red onion and tomatoes into your grilled cheese sandwich.

 Challenge yourself to add a vegetable to all kinds of recipes.
 It’s a great way to create healthy comfort food.
 Check out my healthy hashbrown casserole.

 Try hiding vegetables too.
 Add finely chopped broccoli into tomato-based casseroles and grated carrots into meatloaf.
 Blend ground meat with finely chopped mushrooms.
 Check out The Blend, developed and perfected by The Mushroom Council.
 They’ve got lots and lots of recipes.

 Focus On Whole Grains.
 Oh, how I love my starchy grains.
 You too?
 Fortunately, these days I find so many healthy options in the stores.
 And thank goodness whole-grain pasta manufacturers dumped the cardboard taste and found a way to make whole-wheat spaghetti actually taste like spaghetti.